laspleendeparis/how-to-fix-society/guides/on-post-scarcity.md

 - collaborate on open source projects for software that fits your needs (also leverage existing frameworks/tools so you don't reinvent the wheel)
 - use self-hosting/VPS cloud solutions for your backend infrastructure
 - provide AMIs/already configured containers with all the good stuff to everyone
+- provide distribution format / marketplace for the AMIs